State Bar of California: Admissions criteria

 Regardless of the path one takes to becoming a licensed attorney, most bar applicants take a special private preparation course for the bar exam immediately following their graduation from law school.

-There is no citizenship requirement for admission to the California bar exam; a person can be a citizen of any country and be admitted to practice in California.
+There is no citizenship requirement for admission to the California Bar Exam; a person can be a citizen of any country and be admitted to practice in California.
 No particular type of visa, including a green card, is required for admission to the bar.
 However, applicants must have a Social Security Number to apply.
 Applicants are able to petition for an exception to the latter rule.

 Prospective applicants must also pass the Multistate Professional Responsibility Examination and undergo a background check to determine if the applicant has the "good moral character" necessary to practice law in California.
 A prospective applicant must receive a "positive determination" as to the inquiry on their "moral character" in addition to satisfying all other educational requirements and exam passages to be granted a license to practice law in California.

 Examination routes

 Accredited law school study

 California is one of several states that allow study at law schools accredited by the American Bar Association and as well as other law schools.
-Through its Committee of Bar Examiners (CBE), the State Bar accredits certain California law schools.
+Through its Committee of Bar Examiners (CBE), the State Bar approves certain California law schools.
 Study at registered unaccredited law schools, including full-time online law schools, is also allowed.
 The majority of prospective lawyers studying for the California Bar attend law schools accredited by the ABA or approved by the CBE.
 Once they receive their J.D. degree from these schools they are eligible to take the bar exam.

 Unaccredited law school study

 Students may choose to become a licensed attorney through law schools that are not accredited by the ABA or approved by the State Bar of California Committee of Bar Examiners.
-Students attending these schools must also complete the First-Year Law Students' Examination (FYLSE, popularly known as the "Baby Bar Examination") before receiving credit for their law study.
+Students attending these schools must also complete the First-Year Law Students' Examination (FYLSE, popularly known as the "baby bar") before receiving credit for their law study.

 Students should pass the FYLSE within three administrations after first becoming eligible to take the examination (which usually occurs upon completion of the first year of law study) in order to receive credit for law study undertaken up to the point of passage.
-It is possible for a student to pass the test after the first three administrations, but such a student will receive credit only for their first year of law study; no courses beyond the first year will be credited if a student takes more law school classes and passes the Baby Bar thereafter.
+It is possible for a student to pass the test after the first three administrations, but such a student will receive credit only for their first year of law study; no courses beyond the first year will be credited if a student takes more law school classes and passes the baby bar thereafter.